Is 9 years the maximum no-claims bonus?

 Can insurers refuse to give me a no-claims discount?

+Yes, insurers are not obligated to give a no-claims discount to their customers -although it is generally not a good idea as this will make them less competitive compared with insurers that do.
+Whilst insurers are within their rights not to offer you a no-claims discount, they will typically have some form of no-claims discount structure in place.
 When changing insurers, it is important to remember that not all insurers have equal no-claims discount schemes.
 Your current discount percentage may well change to whatever your new insurer has set for the number of years accrued on your NCD.
 This means a 5-year no-claims bonus earning you a 60% discount with your current insurer may only get you a 50% discount with your new insurer.
 This change may still be worth it if the new insurer’s premiums are significantly lower than the current provider with a more generous NCD.

 Can I keep my no-claims discount if I don’t drive anymore?